Salesforce Documents

 Data flow and confidentiality

 Customer and counterparty data in contracts is sensitive.
-The AI integration should send only the minimum context needed (the clause being edited, the relevant template excerpt), redact obvious PII when policy demands, and prefer enterprise model deployments with zero-retention configuration.
+The Smart integration should send only the minimum context needed (the clause being edited, the relevant template excerpt), redact obvious PII when policy demands, and prefer enterprise model deployments with zero-retention configuration.

-Metrics that show the AI is helping
+Metrics that show the Smart engine is helping

 - Median time from draft start to legal-approved version.